Davick Services on Facebook

 Lucy Dean Record, "Queen of Western Swing Pianists"

-Lucy Dean Record acclaimed as the "Queen of Western Swing pianists" and has been inducted into several music Hall of Fame lists including the Western Swing Society of the Southwest Hall of Fame and Instrumentalist of the Year at the Will Rodgers Awards, by the Academy of Western Artists.
+Lucy Dean Record acclaimed as the "Queen of Western Swing pianists" and has been inducted into multiple music Hall of Fame lists including the Western Swing Society of the Southwest Hall of Fame and Instrumentalist of the Year at the Will Rodgers Awards, by the Academy of Western Artists.

 Born June 1, 1924, in Lockney Texas, Record began playing piano by ear at age 4 and started taking lessons at age 5.
 By age 7, she was the organist for First United Methodist Church in Lockney.
 She has been teaching piano lessons in Lockney since 1946 and has probably taught more people how to play than the entire population of the small West Texas, town.